 Assertiveness involves saying what I want and how I feel in a calm, clear, honest way.

 It means staying in control of myself, keeping focused and knowing what it is I want and need to express.

 It means being firm but also flexible in choosing to modify my ideas or position if that helps the relationship.

 It means speaking about my feelings and not just reacting from my feelings.

 It often involves persistence and consistency in my approach to others, being honest and valuing the relationship more than the issue at hand.

 Seeing both sides of a situation is involved in order to be respectful and searching for a compromise where its appropriate.

 My assertive body language is open and relaxed with intentional eye contact that is neither threatening nor intimidating.

 I realise listening is vital to enable the other to feel comfortable saying what they need to say.

-The goal of assertiveness is not to win or compete, but to be proud of the say I express myself honestly, clearly, without aggression or passivity and with an openness to the other’s opinions.
+The goal of assertiveness is not to win or compete, but to express myself honestly, clearly, without aggression or passivity and with an openness to the other’s opinions.